Dor-Bar-Shalom/ExamApp/README.md

 ## Credits

 This project was developed by:
-- Yoaz Sabag (205826001)
+- Yoaz Sabag
-- Dor Bar Shalom (305786527)
+- Dor Bar Shalom

-## License

-This project is provided for educational purposes.